Frdnspnzr/budgeteer/README.md

   * Edit and add transactions on the overview screen
   * Easier mass locking of transactions
+  * Re-categorization of existing transactions to allow category deletion
+  * Automatically lock old sheets to keep system performance up

 After that, some planned features are:

+  * Recurring transactions
+  * Statistics
-  * Automatic import from various banking systems.
+  * Automatic import from various banking systems
-  * Statistics.
-  * Budget targets like monthly amounts, total amounts, etc.
+  * Budget targets like monthly amounts, total amounts, etc
+  * Purchase budgeting as transient budgets sitting below categories
-  * Project budgeting as "transient" budgets sitting above "real" categories.
+  * Project budgeting as overarching budgets spanning multiple categories